blakeohare/crayon/Tutorials/intro-beginner/index.md

 The parenthesis after the word `for` has 3 components separated by semicolons.
 The first is the setup (`x = 1`), the middle is the condition (`x < 1000`), and the last part is the step (`x = x * 2`).
 This code is 100% equivalent to the while loop version, but because we have expressed the setup and step as part of the loop, it is easier to read and understand since it is a way of syntactically labelling these lines with their intended purpose in the program.

 In the beginning of this section I stated that there were 4 kinds of loops.
-One of the others is called a do-while loop and is used so seldomly that I will omit it from this tutorial.
-The fourth kind is called a for-each loop and I cannot talk about it until we've talked about lists a little more.
+One of the others is called a `do-while` loop and is used so seldomly that I will omit it from this tutorial.
+The fourth kind is called a `for-each` loop and I cannot talk about it until we've talked about lists a little more.

 ## Lesson 5 - Functions

 So far we've been using functions without really talking about them.
 A simple definition of a function is that it's a chunk of code with a name.
-We've been using one function called main.
+We've been using one function called `main`.
 We've also used two other functions so far: `print` and `parseInt`.

-To define your own function, use the keyword function.
-Your main.cry file can have multiple function definitions, not just the main function.
-To invoke a function, use the name of the function followed by parentheses.
+To define your own function, use the keyword `function`.
+Your *main.cry* file can have multiple function definitions, not just the `main` function.
+To invoke a function, use the name of the function followed by parentheses:

 ```csharp
 function main() {